 Under Canvas.
-This is glamping at it’s finest!
-You stay in the outdoors, covered with a canvas tent, but you get to sleep in a real bed.
+This is glamping at its finest!
+You stay outdoors, covered with a canvas tent, but you get to sleep in a real bed.
 Costs $150-$300/night.

-- We usually use Booking.com to find our accomodations (we always find better deals than on Airbnb).
+- We usually use Booking.com to find our accommodations (we always find better deals than on Airbnb).

 Also, it’s actually closer to the Grand Loop Road than West Yellowstone is, AND you get to drive through the Roosevelt Arch on the way into the park.
 It’s a cool place.

 Yellowstone Village Inn.
 This is an older building that has been recently renovated, and it sits right at the foot of the mountainside.

 Absaroka Lodge.
 This lodge sits right by the river, and they have many photos on their website showing wildlife, such as elk and bighorn sheep, hanging out nearby.

 Gardiner Guest House Bed and Breakfast.
 This was built in 1903!
 As far as I can tell, it doesn’t have a website, but the customer reviews are fantastic.
 To book, call 406-848-9414.

 - Do you love learning about the West?
 Sign up for our free newsletter and get interesting information sent right to your inbox.

 Where Can You Stay in Cody, Wyoming?